Shankar Babaji Patil

-Shankar Babaji Patil (1926 - July 30, 1994) was an Indian Marathi writer from Maharashtra, India.
+Shankar Babaji Patil was an Indian screenwriter and author.
+He worked in Marathi film industry.

-Patil was born in 1926 in Pattan-Kodoli, Hatkangle Tahsil in Kolhapur District.
-He attended high school in Gadhinglaj and college in Kolhapur to earn his B.A. and B.T. degrees.
+He was alumni of colleges of Gadhinglaj and Kolhapur from where he did B.A and B.T. respectively.

 He served for some time as a member of Maharashtra state government's committee on high school textbooks and curricula research.

 Patil presided over Marathi Sahitya Sammelan at Nanded in 1985.